KalinNonchev/gnomAD_DB/README.md

 db = gnomAD_DB(database_location)
 ```

-3. Insert some test variants to run the examples below
+3. Insert some test variants to run the examples below \
+**If you have downloaded the preprocessed sqlite3 files, you can skip this step as you already have variants**
 ```python
 # get some variants
 var_df = pd.read_csv("data/test_vcf_gnomad_chr21_10000.tsv.gz", sep="\t", names=db.columns, index_col=False)